hipe/tmx/lib/skylab/basic/doc/issues/027-the-normalization-narrative.md

-in the cases where the value was invalid or the value was changed for normalization -AND- and event listener was passed (the optional block argument), you can emit possible events. it is recommended that you do so for all such cases when the value is invalid, but not you should always check whether the listener was passed at all first.
+in the cases where the value was invalid or the value was changed for normalization -AND- and event listener was passed (the optional block argument), you can emit possible events. it is recommended that you do so for all such cases when the value is invalid, but you should always check whether the listener was passed at all first.